jrya7/pantheon-site-update/README.md

 If you do not pass the --no-check flag, then it will wait for your confirmation before pushing to test and live.
 You will have the option to backup the live environment before updating.

+If you pass the --no-check flag, it will still prompt you for a commit message before deploying to test

 If you do not pass a sitename argument, then it will use terminus to gather a list of sites in your account.